takuti/datadog-anomaly-detector/README.md

 ...
 ```

+Here, the above Fluentd configuration enables to create a new Datadog metrics **changefinder.outlier.xxx.yyy** and **changefinder.change.xxx.yyy*** for a configured section **[datadog.xxx.yyy]**.
+Since the names are very important to monitor the anomaly scores, you have to decide it carefully.

 Note that `r`, `k`, `T1` and `T2` are the parameters of our machine learning algorithm.
 You can set different parameters for each query if you want.
 In case that you do not write the parameters on the INI file, default parameters will be set.
 In particular, optimal `k` is chosen by a model selection logic as described in **[doc/changefinder.md#model-selection](https://github.com/takuti/datadog-anomaly-detector/blob/master/doc/changefinder.md#model-selection)**.